4d/docs/website/translated_docs/es/Desktop/building.md

 - the **Build server application** option is checked,
 - the **Allow automatic update...** option for client applications running on the current platform is checked.

 This feature requires that you click on the **[...]** button and designate the location on your disk of the file to use for the update.
-The file to select depends on the current server platform:
+El archivo a seleccionar depende de la plataforma actual del servidor:

 | Plataforma del servidor actual | Archivo requerido                                           | Detalles                                                                                                                                                                   |
 | ------------------------------ | ----------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |